Return to the BUILD

 R2-D2’s Rear Holographic Projector

 Fit the clear Projector Shell (DF-27) into the Projector Lens (DF-28), making sure it sits flush:

 Fit this assembly into the Projector Pivot from behind:

 Fit the Projector Mount to the rear of this assembly, aligning the screw holes, and secure the Projector Mount in place with two (2) 2.3×4 mm black screws.

 The silver Projector Pivot doesn’t actually attach to anything, and this is easier to do with it removed.
 Just align the Projector Mount to the back of the Projector Lens and secure the screws:

 Then, slide it all back into the Projector Pivot as before, turning it until it sits flush:

 I’m so happy that issues 9-12 finally showed up!
 With this issue, we have completed the top third of the dome framework as well as the rear holographic projector.
-Keep the projector safe, it will not be used for a long time, but the framework will be used in the next issue.
+Keep the projector safe (it will not be used until Issue 64), but the framework will be used in the next issue.
 The Dome Frame and projector parts are plastic, but the Ring Frame/Connectors are metal.

 Issue 10 – Camera Lens Mount, Dome Frame, Front/Rear Right Leg Frames